carlorabi/BikeRentalSystem/README.md

 7. Finally, testing will be improved the situation the composed program so error and bugs will be settled and it can convey the right wanted outcome.

 # Target audience
-This task will be useful for understudies, programmer, software engineers, analysts and particularly for those students who look for premium and need to learn python programming dialect.
-As well as it is useful for those commercials propose which is required billing system store for individual customer.
+This task will be helpful for beginners, programmers, software engineers, analysts, and especially for students looking for premium education and who need to master the Python programming language.
+Additionally, it is helpful for those ads that suggest a billing system store that is necessary for each customer.

 # Hardware and software requirements
 Adjacent to PC, no an equipment is required however in programming we utilize python IDLE which ought to be installed in computer.